 Lucerne Switzerland Travel Guide

 Each season provides a different atmosphere and array of activities in Lucerne.
-Weather variations occur, notably between seasons and at different altitudes.
+Weather variations occur, notably between seasons and in a variety of altitudes.

 Spring (April-May): Temperatures typically range from 8°C to 15°C (46-59°F).
 Weather can vary, with sunny days mixed with occasional rain.
-Higher mountains retain snow, especially in April.
-The spring season brings fresh greens and blooming flowers to lower elevations.
+Higher mountains retain snow, especially during The month of april.
+Spring brings fresh greens and flowers in bloom to lower elevations.

 Autumn (September-October): Temperatures are usually 10°C to 18°C (50-64°F).
 Days are often crisp and clear, allowing for excellent mountain views.